-House of Hina is an extension of my whare, and the pou to my home is not only the bones that shield us from the elements, but my sons on either side of me.
-This space is woven with words, prayer, medicine and offerings that have been handed down by my ancestors, gifted in circle, and explored and conceived through many years of internal wananga.
-After fives years of nomadic living, over 60,000 kilometers of sacred exploration from the top of Te Ika a Maui, to the bottom of Te Wai Pounamu, to Hawaii and back it is time my stories and creations are expressed through a new channel and it is important for me to keep this channel clear so the messages received are then passed on unfiltered, in their purest form.
+House of Hina is an extension of my whare, and the pou to my home is not only the bones that shield us from the elements but my sons on either side of me.
+This space is woven with words, prayer, medicine, and offerings that have been handed down by my ancestors, gifted in circle, and explored and conceived through many years of internal wananga.
+After fives years of nomadic living, over 60,000 kilometers of sacred exploration from the top of Te Ika a Maui, to the bottom of Te Wai Pounamu, to Hawaii and back it is time my stories and creations are expressed through a new channel and it is paramount this channel remains clear so the messages received are then passed on unfiltered, in their purest form.

-Exploring wahi tapu and the ever changing ecosystems of Aotearoa activated within me ancient trails.
-I have woven traditional plant wisdom, Te Ao Maori worldviews and my own ideologies as a mother, artist and healer.
+Exploring wahi tapu and the ever-changing ecosystems of Aotearoa activated within me ancient trails.
+I have woven traditional plant wisdom, Te Ao Maori worldviews and my ideologies as a mother, artist, and healer.
 I am studying the arts of Romiromi and Theta healing while weaving intuitive gifts to serve my community deeper.
 My passion to honor the wisdom of the old ones has always lead me through the fires of self-realization and transformation.
-Grounding in this space opens me up to sharing experiences and methodologies on a deeper level, while nurturing my creative and intuitive gifts.
+Grounding in this space opens me up to share experiences and methodologies on a deeper level while nurturing my creative and intuitive gifts.

 I am moved to evoke reflection and deepen connection within my wider community in a time of rapid human evolution and ecological purification.
 Indeed this is an alter to nourish, weave and pass on the gifts and teachings, that have been passed onto me.
 We live in a world that is obsessed with the idea of authority, a culture that is rooted in the need to be acknowledged and given permission to practice or share one’s gifts.
 We inherit gifts, but they are born to be passed on freely, for their medicine is activated within their movement, as they dance from breath to breath.
 I have always been a free thinker, a dreamer, and a poet, dancing my way through a world built upon half-truths.